TobiasSchaffner/TimeTracker/README.md

 ## Usage

-Use the time-tracker cli tool show the total active times per day.
+Use the time-tracker cli tool to show the total active times per day.

-Per default the tool will show the last seven days.
+When started without arguments the tool will show the last seven days.

 ```
 $ time-tracker -h